 Music and DVDs

-Using BHI equipment to download, share or store music, movies or videos without the permission of the copyright owner is a breach of BHI’s Student Code of Conduct.
+Using Box Hill Institute equipment to download, share or store music, movies or videos without the permission of the copyright owner is a breach of the Student Code of Conduct.

 Linking to material

-When doing assignments and presentations and putting them on password-protected sites such as StudentWeb, you may create links to WebPages and create embedded links where sites allow (such as with YouTube).
+When doing assignments and presentations and putting them on password-protected sites such as StudentWeb, you may create links to webpages and create embedded links where sites (for example, YouTube) allow.

 Remember to always reference your links.

-Copying software without the permission of the copyright owner is illegal and is not permitted on BHI sites or networks.
+Copying software without the permission of the copyright owner is illegal and is not permitted on Box Hill Institute sites or networks.

 Protection of students work